Cottage Cheese Cheesecake (High Protein and Healthy)

 - Put the pan into the oven for about 6-8 minutes, until lightly golden brown.
 Then take it immediately out of the oven.

-- Meanwhile, blend the cottage cheese, eggs, cornstarch, cream, sugar, lemon zest, vanilla extract and salt until completely homogenous, shiny and creamy.3 cups low fat cottage cheese, 3 eggs, 2 tbsp cornstarch, ⅓ cup cream, 4 tbsp sugar, ¼ tsp salt, 1 lemon, 1 tsp vanilla extract
+- Meanwhile, blend the cottage cheese, eggs, cornstarch, cream, sugar, lemon zest, vanilla extract and salt until completely homogenous, shiny and creamy.3 cups low fat cottage cheese, 3 eggs, 2 tbsp cornstarch, ⅓ cup cream, 4 tbsp sugar, Salt to taste, 1 lemon, 1 tsp vanilla extract

 - Pour batter over the cookie base and scatter the berries on top.½ cup raspberries or blueberries